kristjan-u4/daca-portfolio/portfolio/week-01/README.md

 *   The smallest transaction amount across all data is -€1405.32, which is negative.
 *   The `sales` table has 1487 rows where customer information is missing, i.e., where the `customer_id` field is empty.

 After examining the `sales` table, I participated in compiling the team's data landscape, where I briefly described the most important details I found.
-Additionally, I contributed 2 technical recommendations to IT Director Toomas:
+Additionally, I contributed 2 technical recommendations to UrbanStyle's IT Director:

 *   If a column should not contain NULL values, this can be prevented by adding a NOT NULL constraint to that column.
 *   If a column should not contain duplicates, the creation of duplicates can be prevented by adding a unique index (UNIQUE INDEX) to that column.